allegroai/clearml-docs/docs/guides/reporting/manual_matplotlib_reporting.md

 ---

 The [matplotlib_manual_reporting.py](https://github.com/allegroai/clearml/blob/master/examples/reporting/matplotlib_manual_reporting.py)
-example demonstrates reporting using Matplotlib and Seaborn with **ClearML**.
+example demonstrates reporting using Matplotlib and Seaborn with ClearM.

 When the script runs, it creates an experiment named `Manual Matplotlib example`, which is associated with the `examples` project.